DanWahlin/Angular-BareBones/README.md

 # Angular and TypeScript Bare Bones Project

-The Bare Bones project is an Angular 2+ starter project that has the npm modules, configuration, scripts, folders and routing in place to make getting started with an Angular project easy!
+The Bare Bones project is an Angular starter project that has the npm modules, configuration, scripts, folders and routing in place.

 Here's what is in the project: